On quasi-hereditary algebras: Introduction

+While quasi-hereditary algebras are an important class of algebras, establishing whether an algebra is quasi-hereditary or not is, in general, a difficult problem.
+In this paper we give an explicit necessary and sufficient criterion to determine whether a monomial algebra is quasi-hereditary.
+Based on this result, we give a sufficient criterion to determine whether a general finite dimensional algebra is quasi-hereditary.
+Beginning with \cite{DR} in the early 1990s, a purely algebraic approach to the study of quasi-hereditary algebras has evolved as an active area of research with exciting new results appearing in recent years, for example, \cite{BLvdB, HP, I, IR, RvdB, R}.

-In this paper, we begin by briefly recalling the definition of quasi-hereditary algebras and the basic facts of non-commutative \grb basis theory including the notion of the associated monomial algebra in Section 2.
+The structure of the paper is as follows.
+We begin by briefly recalling the definition of quasi-hereditary algebras and the basic facts of non-commutative \grb basis theory including the notion of the associated monomial algebra in Section 2.
 In Section 3 we present an easily verifiable algorithm to determine whether or not a monomial algebra is quasi-hereditary.
-In Section 4, we prove that an algebra is quasi-hereditary if its associated monomial algebra is quasi-hereditary. quasi-hereditary More precisely, the main results of this paper are
+In Section 4, we prove that an algebra is quasi-hereditary if its associated monomial algebra is quasi-hereditary.